 Play it Forward is an interactive game that generates simple acts of kindness.
 Players spin the wheel and receive a token with a simple act of kindness that can be done for oneself, the environment, or for another.
 Once a player has successfully performed their act, they pass their token onward and invite the next person to “play it forward!”
 Just imagine, one spin of the wheel could ripple out to create thousands of acts of kindness!
 This game is sure to ignite the playful spirit of the child, while connecting hearts and engaging community.

-Circle of Children teamed up with Natural Leaders to provide world-class opportunities for children and families to learn, grow, play, and build community together.
-Founded by Jon Nash and Sabrina Vedette, The Natural Leaders Foundation works to mentor children and their communities to love, trust, respect and connect with themselves, their peers and the earth through a unique Edu-Cultural Unity Program that includes: teamwork and leadership training, sustainability and permaculture education, health, wellness and fitness coaching and rites of passage as a sacred sillymony.
+Circle of Children teamed up with Natural Leaders Foundation to provide world-class opportunities for children and families to learn, grow, play, and build community together.
+Founded by Jon Nash and Sabrina Vedette, Natural Leaders works to mentor children and their communities to love, trust, respect and connect with themselves, their peers and the earth through a unique Edu-Cultural Unity Program that includes the following: teamwork and leadership training, sustainability and permaculture education, health, wellness and fitness coaching and rites of passage as a sacred sillymony.

-Clearly, with these two dynamic, youth-focused organizations coming together under one Geodesic Dome, the Children’s Villages were well equipped to offer incredible growth and empowerment opportunities for the children and families within the community!
-Learn more about the Natural Leaders Foundation by clicking here.
+Clearly, with these two dynamic, youth-focused organizations coming together under one geodesic dome, the Children’s Villages was well equipped to offer incredible growth and empowerment opportunities for the children and families within the community!

-After their fall tour, Circle of Children packed up their Festival Dome and returned home to the Triangle Lake Center, and began to focus on their other projects, such as The Global Empowerment Mandala, or GEM.
-GEM is a movement designed to meet youth right where they are, and inspire them to take action in the world.
-The GEM Network is a free web-based social media and crowdfunding platform that empowers young people (ages 12-24) by providing them with the tools, guidance and resources needed to take their innovative solutions for global change, and manifest them in reality.
+After their fall tour, Circle of Children packed up their Festival Dome and returned home to the Triangle Lake Center, and began to focus on their other projects, such as The Global Empowerment Mandala (GEM).
+GEM is a movement designed to meet youth right where they are and inspire them to take action in the world.
+The GEM Network is a free web-based social media and crowdfunding platform that empowers young people (ages 12-24) by providing them with the tools, guidance and resources needed to take their innovative solutions for global change and manifest them in reality.
 This action-based global network brings together youth, schools, organizations and green businesses to support each other in creating a sustainable and thriving planet, one youth-led project at a time!
-To learn more information about the GEM Project and how to get involved, please click on the GEM mandala below.Outdoor School

 Working Locally, Effecting Change Globally